cython/cython/docs/src/userguide/source_files_and_compilation.rst

     Stores module data on a struct associated with the module object rather than as C global variables.
 The advantage is that it should be possible to import the same module more than once (e.g. in different sub-interpreters).
 At the moment this is experimental and not all data has been moved.
-Specifically ``cdef`` globals have not been moved.
+Specifically, ``cdef`` globals have not been moved.

 ``CYTHON_USE_TYPE_SPECS``